 Dawsonville real estate is some of the most expensive in Georgia, although Dawsonville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dawsonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dawsonville is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Dawsonville who work in office and administrative support (12.55%), sales jobs (11.21%), and food service (8.81%).
+Dawsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dawsonville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dawsonville who work in sales jobs (14.58%), teaching (12.61%), and office and administrative support (8.12%).

-In terms of college education, Dawsonville is nearly on par with the US average for all cities of 21.84%: 17.74% of adults 25 and older in Dawsonville have a bachelor's degree or advanced degree.
+The citizens of Dawsonville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.01% of adults in Dawsonville having a bachelor's degree or advanced degree.

-The per capita income in Dawsonville in 2010 was $18,905, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,620 for a family of four.
+The per capita income in Dawsonville in 2018 was $25,726, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $102,904 for a family of four.
 However, Dawsonville contains both very wealthy and poor people as well.

+Dawsonville is a somewhat ethnically-diverse city.
 The people who call Dawsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dawsonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dawsonville include German, English, Italian, and European.
+Important ancestries of people in Dawsonville include German, Irish, English, European, and Iraqi.

 The most common language spoken in Dawsonville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.